 Interactive video has the power to transform passive video viewers into leads, customers and even brand loyalists.
 Discover the best ways to use them.

-Interactive videos are revolutionising the video content space and transforming the way consumers engage with businesses.
+Interactive videos are revolutionizing the video content space and transforming the way consumers engage with businesses.
 They have the unique ability to create an engaging, memorable viewing experience for users, shifting them from a passive to an active audience.

 Interactive videos can even allow companies to future-proof brand concepts or invite feedback on their products or services.

-It empowers brands with the data they need to help them appeal to their audience in new and innovative ways, allowing them to mould their business goals according to what their audience really wants.
+It empowers brands with the data they need to help them appeal to their audience in new and innovative ways, allowing them to mold their business goals according to what their audience really wants.